JacquesCarette/Drasil/wiki/What-If.md

 ## How does it work?

 **S** Thank you.
-So I'm going to describe what we call the **Idealized Development Process** (or IDP for short) that we envision.
+So I'm going to describe what we call the **Idealized Development Process** that we envision.
 By 'development process' we mean something akin to other models like Waterfall, Spiral, Agile, V and so forth.
 There are different activities done in different phases, each of which produces artifacts.
 And, in general, there are different people who will perform these activities.
+Because Waterfall and Spiral are also idealized development processes, we're going to dub ours the **Idealized Process for Theory-based Development** or IPTD for short.

-So what would development of an application using the IDP be, assuming some future full-featured version of Drasil, and a large library of captured knowledge?
+So what would development of an application using the IPTD be, assuming some future full-featured version of Drasil, and a large library of captured knowledge?